 In some situations, project management is an essential part of a company's business - or sometimes a group of companies.
 For these cases, tools are required that automatically integrate with other complex business systems such as ERP, CRM or accounting systems where the actual costs of projects are allocated.

-At other times it is prudent to visualize the strategy, portfolios and tactical objective structure in a clear way (simplifying planning, budget management and strategy execution tracking processes).
-These options are only useful if the organization in charge of projects and teams is large and complex in structure.
+At other times it is prudent to visualize the strategy, portfolios and tactical objectives structure in a clear way (simplifying planning, budget management and strategy execution follow-up processes).
+These options are only useful if the organization in charge of the projects and teams is large and complex in structure.